jon-willcox/RNA-strain-match/README.md

 Troubleshooting
 ---------------

-* Make sure the chromosomes in the bed and pos files match those in the alignment file (e.g. chr1, chr2, chr3 etc. vs. 1, 2, 3, etc.)
+* Make sure the chromosomes in the bed and pos files match those in the alignment (BAM) file (e.g. chr1, chr2, chr3 etc. vs. 1, 2, 3, etc.)

 References
 ----------